 - New Delhi, India, 8-13 September 2013 [narrative pragmatics: culture, cognition, context]

-Plenary speakers have included Jens Allwood, Mira Ariel, Michael Bamberg, Richard Bauman, Rukmini Bhaya Nair, Douglas Biber, Manfred Bierwisch, Charles Briggs, Laurel Brinton, Penelope Brown, Robyn Carston, Fernando Castaños, Eve Clark, Herb Clark, Bernard Comrie, Steven Davis, Wolfgang Dressler, Paul Drew, Umberto Eco, Nick Enfield, Gilles Fauconnier, Alexandra Georgakopoulou, Charles Goodwin, John Gumperz, Bill Hanks, Monica Heller, Susan Herring, Maya Hickman, Janet Holmes, Dell Hymes, Sachiko Ide, Hans Kamp, Yasuhiro Katagiri, Paul Kay, Catherine Kerbrat Orecchioni, Lachman Khubchandani, Sotaro Kita, Robin Lakoff, Jocelyn Létourneau, Stephen Levinson, John Lucy, Rosina Marquez Reiter, John Marshall, Jacob Mey, Lorenza Mondada, Elinor Ochs, Jan-Ola Östman, Ingrid Piller, Csaba Pléh, Clotilde Pontecorvo, François Recanati, Celia Roberts, Marina Sbisà, Emanuel Schegloff, Wes Sharrock, Masayoshi Shibatani, Udaya Singh, Dan Slobin, Dan Sperber, Peter Sutton, Paul Takahara, Leonard Talmy, Michael Tomasello, Elizabeth Traugott, Wolfgang Wahlster, Anna Wierzbicka, Robert Wilenski, Yorick Wilks, Deirdre Wilson.
+Plenary speakers have included Jens Allwood, Mira Ariel, Michael Bamberg, Richard Bauman, Rukmini Bhaya Nair, Douglas Biber, Manfred Bierwisch, Charles Briggs, Laurel Brinton, Penelope Brown, Robyn Carston, Fernando Castaños, Eve Clark, Herb Clark, Bernard Comrie, Steven Davis, Wolfgang Dressler, Paul Drew, Umberto Eco, Nick Enfield, Gilles Fauconnier, Charles Fillmore, Alexandra Georgakopoulou, Charles Goodwin, John Gumperz, Bill Hanks, Monica Heller, Susan Herring, Maya Hickman, Janet Holmes, Dell Hymes, Sachiko Ide, Hans Kamp, Yasuhiro Katagiri, Paul Kay, Catherine Kerbrat Orecchioni, Lachman Khubchandani, Sotaro Kita, Robin Lakoff, Jocelyn Létourneau, Stephen Levinson, John Lucy, Rosina Marquez Reiter, John Marshall, Jacob Mey, Lorenza Mondada, Elinor Ochs, Jan-Ola Östman, Ingrid Piller, Csaba Pléh, Clotilde Pontecorvo, François Recanati, Celia Roberts, Marina Sbisà, Emanuel Schegloff, Wes Sharrock, Masayoshi Shibatani, Udaya Singh, Dan Slobin, Dan Sperber, Peter Sutton, Paul Takahara, Leonard Talmy, Michael Tomasello, Elizabeth Traugott, Wolfgang Wahlster, Anna Wierzbicka, Robert Wilenski, Yorick Wilks, Deirdre Wilson.

 From the second conference onwards, attendance has varied from 600 to 1000, with a dip to 450 as a result of the outbreak of SARS just months before the conference in Toronto.